Sunday, November 7, 2021

 Howlin' Wolf's first album was released by Chess Records in 1959.
 But by that time, he had recorded enough songs for several albums, not counting tracks that were released by RPM Records.

-With this blog entry, I put together three Howlin' Wolf albums that could have existed his first couple of years of recording, including all the songs he recorded at Memphis Recording Service (later to be known as Sun Studio).
+With this blog entry, I put together three Howlin' Wolf albums that could have existed during his first couple of years of recording, including all the songs he recorded at Memphis Recording Service (later to be known as Sun Studio).

 THE HOWLIN’ WOLF